C. T. Ravi: Politics

-Ravi is a four-time legislator from Chiikamagaluru assembly seat of Karnataka.
-He is known for making openly communal statements against Muslims, and has been at the forefront of Hindutva movement in coastal Karnataka.
+Ravi was a four-time legislator from Chiikamagaluru assembly seat of Karnataka.
+He has been at the forefront of Hindutva movement in coastal Karnataka.

 Early political career

 Ravi was a BJP Karnataka Yuva Morcha (the party Youth Wing) President.
 Later, Rajnath Singh made him Special Invitee and he went on to become the State General Secretary of the party.
 He also represented the party in press conferences.

 Elections

 He unsuccessfully contested against C. R. Sageer Ahamed of Congress in 1999 Karnataka Legislative Assembly elections.
 He lost by 982 votes.

 In the 2004 Karnataka Legislative Assembly elections, C. T. Ravi defeated C. R. Sageer Ahamed by a margin of more than 25,000 Votes in Chikmagalur, thus marking C. T. Ravi's entry to Karnataka Legislature.

-Previously he was in Congress party.

 When Karnataka Legislative Assembly was dissolved in 2007 and Karnataka went to polls in April–May 2008, he was again fielded by BJP from Chikmagalur Constituency and won.

-In the recent concluded Karnataka Legislative Assembly elections, C. T. Ravi won from Chikmagalur Constituency with a margin of 10,000+ Votes.
-On 20 August 2019, he was inducted as the Cabinet Minister in the BJP Government led by B.S.
-Yediyurappa.
+In 2023 his winning streak came to an end when his once own aide H D Tammaiah (who had shifted from BJP to INC just months before) defeated him in the Assembly Elections.